 An episode of brain zaps is a brief but quickly repeated electrical shock.
 This sensation can potentially spread from the head and brain to other parts of the body.
 In some instances, the zaps are accompanied by vertigo, disorientation, lightheadedness, and tinnitus.
 These sensations and episodes can worsen over time.

 Different people have different descriptions…

 - “Pop rocks” in the head

 - Strobe light flashing in the brain

-- Eye movements: This isn’t something that is set in stone.
-It has only been speculated that side to side eye movements can intensify and provoke brain zaps.
+- Eye movements: It has only been speculated that side-to-side eye movements can intensify and provoke brain zaps.
 According to Mental Health Daily, they have found that people online have vouched that even looking off to the side can cause them to experience zaps.

-- Medication side effects: Just as it’s been explained that somebody who discontinues their medication experiences zaps, people who first start on psychotropic medicines can feel them too.
-The explanation for this would be that the adjustment of functioning in several neurotransmitters cause them.
+- Medication side effects: People who first start on psychotropic medicines can feel them too.
+The explanation for this would be that the adjustment of functioning in several neurotransmitters causes them.

 - Anxiety: Having very high anxiety can confuse a person as to how intense their brain zap episode really is.
-A person can trick themselves into believing that what they are experiencing is worse than it actually is and they are convinced that it is a more significant health problem at hand.
+A person can trick themselves into believing what they’re experiencing is worse than it actually is.
+It’s easy to believe there is a more significant health problem at hand.
 Also, something to keep in mind is that because anxiety stimulates the nervous system, it can disrupt the repairs occurring after withdrawal.

 - Medication & Other Drugs: As mentioned in previous bullet points, the types of medication a person is taking can be the reason a person experiences very severe zaps.
-Prozac and other supplements have been said to help individual’s cope with their brain zaps.
+Prozac and other supplements might help individuals cope with their brain zaps.